 Why You Should Consider DPC

 With DPC, you’ll benefit from modern health care delivered with a back-to-basics, patient-first approach.
-Free from the burdensome requirements imposed by insurers, your doctor will be available to consult with you at your convenience.
-You can talk with her at length – and cover more than one health issue if you wish – during extended same-day and next-day appointments.
+Free from the burdensome requirements imposed by insurers, your doctors will be available to consult with you at your convenience.
+You can talk with them at length – and cover more than one health issue if you wish – during extended same-day and next-day appointments.
 You can also take advantage of the convenience of telemedicine and consult with your doctor at any time via voice, video conferencing, or SMS text.

 As most people are well aware, the health care industry is not known for excellent customer service.
 DPC puts patients first – where they belong.
 If this sounds good to you, contact Optimum Direct Care.
 We’ll be happy to tell you about our DPC practice in Orlando, FL, where you can meet and talk with our board-certified family practice physicians.